The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 exit

-command to go back to the shell. - Stop using the Python virtual environment with the
+- Stop using the Python virtual environment:

 deactivate

-command. - Delete your working directory:
+- Delete your virtual environment folder:

-cd ~ ; rm -rf ~/video-intelligence/
+cd ~ ; rm -rf ./venv-videointel

 To delete your Google Cloud project, from Cloud Shell: